 It does not, of course, make sense to invoke a bash operation on a file recursively, as it has no children.
 It does makes sense to execute some directory operations not recursively.
 Consider mv and ln. mv renames the link only to the specified directory, and its descendants “move” with it.
 Similarly, ln creates an additional link only to the specified directory, which can be used to refer also to its descendants.

-Copying, Moving, Linking, Diffing, Removing Nodes (Post-Quiz)*

-PATH and Variables Pre-Quiz

-Recall that executing which ls results in the response /bin/ls and which which results in the response /usr/bin/which.

-Executing ls -l is equivalent to executing:

-/bin/ls –l

-~/ls –l

-None of the above

-When an external operation, O, (e.g. ls and which) is executed, bash, looks for a file named O (e.g. ls and which) in the following directory or directories:

-/bin

-/usr/bin

-/bin and /usr/bin

-The sequence of directories specified by the PATH variable

-None of the above

-The execution path of bash can:

-Is predefined by bash, that is, it is cast in stone

-be customized by each user

-In the command, echo $HOME, the echo operation is supplied with the arguments:

-$ and HOME

-$HOME

-The value of the HOME variable

 Execution Path

 We have seen above bash’s role as a file manager based on the command line.
 Let us next study its abilities to provide the functions an application manager of the kind we saw in Discovery.
 In fact, in many ways, it goes far beyond the Discovery application manager.